 Dairy farmers throughout the State have been participating in Cornell Cooperative Extension's farm business summary and analysis program since the early 1950's.
-Each participating farmer receives a comprehensive business summary and analysis of his or her farm business.
-The information in this report represents an average of the data submitted from farms in the Eastern Plateau Region.\
+Each participating farmer receives a complete business and production summary and analysis of his or her farm business.
+The information in this report represents an average of the complete and accurate data submitted from farms in the region described at the bottom of this page.